Archive-42/BGOONZ_BLOG_2.0/notes/FUTURE_TOPICS/js-info/MD/article (171).md

 // parentheses are named ?<word>, referenced as \k<word>
 let regexp = /^((?=(?<word>\w+))\k<word>\s?)*$/;

-let str =
-  "An input string that takes a long time or even makes this regex hang!";
+let str = 'An input string that takes a long time or even makes this regex hang!';

 alert(regexp.test(str)); // false

-alert(regexp.test("A correct string")); // true
+alert(regexp.test('A correct string')); // true
 ```

 The problem described in this article is called "catastrophic backtracking".

 We covered two ways how to solve it:

 -   Rewrite the regexp to lower the possible combinations count.
 -   Prevent backtracking.